 Raena Mashler, BCaBA

 Raena Mashler's academic journey began in elementary education.
 Where following college in 2010 she became a certified teacher.
-Raena is ESOL endorsed, and has taught Kindergarten through 12th grades and worked in the Exceptional Student Education (ESE) middle school setting.
+Raena is ESOL endorsed, has taught Kindergarten through 12th grades, and worked in the Exceptional Student Education (ESE) middle school setting.

-Raena developed a passion for helping students and the parents of students with special needs.
-She began her ABA experience in the home, clinic, and school environments Later becoming a BCaBA and working for St. Lucie County as a behavior analyst, behavior coach, and parent trainer.
+Raena developed a passion for helping students and the parents of students with special needs in the Jupiter area.
+She began her ABA experience in the home, clinic, and school environments Later became a BCBA in Jupiter and worked for St. Lucie County as a behavior analyst, behavior coach, and parent trainer.